This article is part two of a four-part series on blood glucose self-monitoring. The first installment, “Part 1: The Gear,” can be found here.

 On the other hand, if you have to milk your finger for five minutes to get a decent-size blood drop out, then you aren’t lancing deeply enough.
 A very gentle squeeze around the lancing site should cause the blood to well up.
 If you “milk” the site too much, with many meters you’ll get an inaccurate result because the sample is watered down with interstitial fluid (fluid surrounding cells in the body).

 How much blood do you need?
 Newer meters require laughably small drops, about the size of a pinhead.
-Older meters – which, as we discussed in Part 1, are making a comeback – need a significantly larger drop of blood.
+Older meters need a significantly larger drop of blood.
 Failing to feed either type of meter enough blood will result in a frustrating error message at best, and a false reading at worst.

 Many test strips have a viewing port at the top of the strip to indicate visually if they’ve received enough blood for a proper test.
 But as a means to double-check, there should always be a small amount of extra blood left behind on your finger, showing you that the strip drank its fill.